-Religious Education plays an important role in expressing the Christian vision of the school.
+In Lewknor Church of England Primary School, RE plays an integral role in expressing the Christian vision of the school.
 RE reflects the ethos and values that are held and promotes understanding of people of all faiths and none.
-RE is given high priority and has the same high status as any other subject.
-It is part of our School Improvement Plan each year as we constantly seek ways to develop our teaching and assessment.
+RE has the same high status as any other subject and contributes to the overall development of our pupils from all backgrounds and traditions.
+At Lewknor Primary School the teaching of RE is lived out in all that we do from the Buddy system to supporting others in their learning the school and all stakeholders embody the principles of its teachings.